Verryx-02/playlist-downloader/README.md

 </div>

-For the manual installation see this guide
+For the manual installation see this guide {NOT WRITTEN YET}

 ---